 An average school curriculum is based on 25 hours per week.
 This does not, of course, include tutor time and assemblies.
-The Brooke Weston Academy curriculum is 31.17 hours per week and for seven or eight days more per year than local schools (this depends on Bank Holiday dates).
-The net effect of this is that our students study more than 325 extra hours each year.
+The Brooke Weston Academy curriculum is 29.17 hours per week.
+The net effect of this is that our students study more than 166 extra hours each year, equivalent to an additional 7 days.

 Much of this extra time is absorbed in improving the quality of what is learned, but some is devoted to the quantity.

 The extra time in Years 7, 8 and 9 was allocated to broadening Key Stage 3 experiences whilst building confident, socially and morally astute individuals ready to embrace Key Stage 4.